• Skip to primary navigation

 Do split peas need to be soaked before cooking?

-The peas for this recipe do not need to be soaked.
+When making slow cooker split pea soup, the peas do not need to be soaked.

 Overhead shot of split pea soup in bowl, cropped horizontally across the middle of the bowl.